edulinq/autograder-server/docs/types.md

 #### Engine Options

-The engine options parameter contains specific options that are passed to the code analysis engines.
+Engine options contains options that are passed to specific code analysis engines.
-`engine-options` contains a map of engine name to its respective engine options.
+These options contain a map of engine name to its respective engine options.
-It holds the options in the form of `OptionsMap`, a key–value map of type `map[string]any`.

 Example Structure:
 ```json